 Empty Bowls events now support food related charities around the world and have raised millions of dollars to fight against hunger.
 They strengthen communities, support local artists by celebrating beautiful pottery and educate people about hunger and poverty.

-All proceeds from Empty Bowls Attleboro Area are dedicated to alleviating food insecurity and hunger through the Attleboro Interfaith Collaborative’s Food n’ Friends Program and the Attleboro YMCA.
+All proceeds from Empty Bowls Attleboro Area are dedicated to alleviating food insecurity and hunger through the Attleboro Interfaith Collaborative’s Food n’ Friends Program, Attleboro YMCA, Murray Unitarian Universalist Food Pantry, and Hebron Food Pantry.

 Empty Bowls Attleboro was founded by Sarah Mott, Sally Cobb, Martha Machnik, and Darlene Blazejewski.